mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 ## Structure

-The classes will be lecture-style lessons.
+The classes will be lecture-style lessons in 90-minute slots.

 I'll present slides for 30-60 minutes, and I'll reserve 20-30 minutes for questions.